Claire Pierce, Psychosynthesis Counselling and Therapy, MBACP

 Need someone to talk to?

-I am an experienced Accredited BACP and UKCP Registered Counsellor/Therapist (Psychosynthesis) offering professional, caring, confidential support.
+I am an experienced Accredited BACP Registered Counsellor/Therapist (Psychosynthesis) offering professional, caring, confidential support.
 I am based in Mill Hill, North London and can offer daytime and evening appointments.
 I offer face to face counselling and therapy and telephone counselling and skype sessions.

 All of us experience challenges at certain times in our lives - family tensions, work or relationship problems, loss, confusion and feeling stuck.
 Most of us could benefit by talking to a skilled and professional Counsellor/Therapist to help us find a way through our difficulties.

 I offer a safe, caring and confidential space in which to explore your difficulties.
 I have been in private practice since 1997 and have worked with a wide range of issues some include; anxiety, bereavement, depression, divorce, low confidence, low self-esteem, mid-life crises, recovery from abuse, relationship difficulties, existential issues and questions relating to meaning and purpose.

 Through Counselling/Therapy sessions I support you to find guidance on key issues, helping you to discover your own inner wisdom using a variety of powerful techniques, including Lifespan Integration which helps you move on from childhood and adult issues to create lasting change.